darkomen/3D.Things/sav.holder/readme.md

 # SAV Holder
 <img src="sav.holder.png" width="200" align = "center">

+# Files
+* F3D, Scad: Source files
+* STL: Stl files ready to print
+* STP: Step files for import in any design program

 # Designed with
-This file have designed with OpenScad 2015.03.
+This file have been designed with OpenScad 2015.03.

 # Designed by
-This file have designed by F.Malpartida, and have modificated by Santiago López.
+This file have been designed by F.Malpartida, and have been modificated by Santiago López.

 # License
 <img src="../by-sa.png" width="200" align = "center">